Iraq gets "positive" Obama response on Exxon concern

 Eager to rebuild its dilapidated infrastructure, it has signed a series of contracts with foreign oil companies that target total oil production capacity of 12 million barrels per day (bpd) by 2017, up from about 3 million bpd.
 Most analysts see 6 million to 7 million bpd as a more realistic goal.

-Additional reporting by Raheem Salman in Baghdad, Peg Mackey in London, Anna Driver in Houston and Alister Bull in Washington; Writing by Sylvia Westall; editing by William Hardy, Anthony Barker and David Brunnstrom
+Additional reporting by Raheem Salman in Baghdad, Peg Mackey in London and Anna Driver in Houston, Writing by Sylvia Westall, editing by William Hardy and Anthony Barker